suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/test-doubles.md

 ## Introduction

 Testing in modern software development often requires isolating components to verify their behavior without the interference of external dependencies.
-This is where test doubles—mocks, stubs, and spies—come into play.
-Understanding these concepts is crucial for effective unit testing, and Suites provides robust support for these tools to enhance your testing workflow.
+This is where test doubles—mocks and stubs-come into play.
+Understanding these concepts are important for effective unit testing, and Suites provides robust support for these tools to enhance the testing workflow.

 ## What Are Test Doubles?